raganwald/raganwald.github.com/_posts/2017-06-04-sequences.md

 ### some observations

+Shall we continue?
 One thing we can do is look at the even elements:

 ```javascript
 for (let i = 0; i < s.length; i = i + 2)